modeseven-lfreleng-actions/file-sed-regex-action/README.md

 # 🔀 String Substitution in File (using sed)

-Performs string substitutions using the command-line tool, sed.
+Performs string substitutions using the command-line tool, GNU sed.

 ## file-sed-regex-action